PrestigeDK/Prestige/README.md

 # 👋 About Me

-**IT-technologist student Business Academy Copenhagen**, focusing on **embedded systems, homelab infrastructure, and cybersecurity fundamentals**.
+**IT-technologist student at Business Academy Copenhagen**, focusing on **embedded systems, homelab infrastructure, and cybersecurity fundamentals**.
 I build practical systems — from microcontroller-based IoT prototypes to a fully managed home server environment.

 ---